jcm155/smash-ultimate-randomizer/README.md

 # smash-ultimate-randomizer
 Add some spice to your Super Smash Bros.
 Ultimate Matches with this randomizer!
+It generates a list of character options for each player and a list of stage options.
+It even allows you to pick a theme, such as series or first smash game.
+Featuring infinite customization options such as player names, banned characters and stages, adjustable tournament legality, and more!